All playbooks / AI Agents

 The trap here is agent hype.
 A weak answer treats an agent like an LLM plus tools.
 The interviewer is usually probing whether you understand the operational difference between one-shot generation and a loop that can choose actions, mutate state, spend budget, and fail repeatedly before it finishes.

-Senior High frequency 14 min read Premium
+Senior High frequency 14 min read Free

 Practical answer framework for AI engineer interview loops.